manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 To connect your rUBot mecanum robot to the The Construct environment you need the rUBot to be connected to Ethernet within a WiFi network.

 Let's configure our rUBots:
-- In the **TheConstruct environment**, we have to first Add a new robot:
+- In the **TheConstruct account**, we have to first Add a new robot:
-  - Open your TheConstruct environment and choose "Real Robots".
+  - Open the TheConstruct account and choose "Real Robots".
 Here you can add your robot.
   - Specify the name and the ROS version
   - Copy the "robot setup code line" used later to setup the robot to the TheConstruct environment